classgraph/classgraph/README.md

 ### Example

 The following code prints the name of all classes annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
-This is accomplished without loading or initializing any of the scanned classes:
+This is accomplished without loading or initializing any of the scanned classes.

 ```java
 String pkg = "com.xyz";